iraf-community/iraf/test/README.md

 ### Running tests

 To run, just the script `test/run_test` needs to be executed.
+It has the following options:

+ * `-h` - this help
+ * `-v` - verbose output
+ * `-c CL.e` - use `CL.e` as IRAF shell (may be given several times)
+ * `TEST.md` - run test script `TEST.md` (may be given several times)

+If no further options are given, all markdown files in `test` are executed with the `ecl.e` IRAF shell.
 For each Markdown file, it will print the file name, and the result of each test as one character per executed code block:

   * `.` test passed,
   * `F` test failed,